-In this graph, x axis will be the two approaches of record deduplication and y axis will be recall in %.
-From the graph see that, recall of the system is GP systems than our proposed Hidden markov model based record deduplication.
-From this graph, we can say that the recall of record deduplication approach is increased, which will be the best one.
+In this graph, x axis is the two approaches of record deduplication and y axis is recall in %.
+From the above graph, it is shown that, the recall of the system is GP systems than the proposed Hidden Markov Model based record deduplication.
+From this graph, the recall of record deduplication approach is increased, which is the better one.